 Any time you notice something out of the norm, it may be an APT.
 This could include sudden increases in data usage or a slowdown in your server.

-Tracking threats and unusual system behavior is an essential part of bolstering your cybersecurity.
-Create a baseline of normal behaviors so you can easily identify any outliers.
+Tracking threats and unusual system behavior is essential to bolster your cybersecurity.
+Create a baseline of normal behaviors so you can quickly identify any outliers.

 How SentinelOne Can Help

-The best way to deal with APT cyber threats is with proper detection and security measures.
+Proper detection and security measures are the best way to deal with APT cyber threats.
 This approach involves network administrators, security providers, and a proactive security solution.

-WatchTower, one of our services, extends your visibility and actionability specifically against novel attacker techniques.
+WatchTower, our threat intelligence service, extends your visibility and actionability against novel attacker techniques.
 Get relevant and timely insights delivered as they come up, and stay ahead of the attackers.

 Augment Your Security Operations

 Cyber threats are advancing and improving every day.
-The difference between an APT threat and other threats is that they improve their tactics as they’re infiltrating your system.
-Let them lie in wait too long and your entire system will be compromised.
+The difference between APT threats and other threats is that they improve their tactics as they infiltrate your system.
+Let them wait too long, and your entire system will be compromised.

-The solution, then, is to track an advanced persistent threat and catch them before they gain access to more secure parts of your database.
+The solution is to track an advanced persistent threat and catch them before they gain access to more secure parts of your database.
 SentinelOne can provide intelligence-driven hunting, day-to-day MDR SOC augmentation, and incident response.